liupfskygre/SgVG_supraglacial_virome/virome_analysis_pipeline.md

 #by Pengfei Liu, Lin Zang, Zhihao Zhang, Tao Ye

-#1, assembly of microbial and viral metagenomics by MEGAhit
+#1, assembly of microbial and viral metagenomics by megahit
 ```
 #
 #trimming reads